openstack/magnum/doc/source/dev/dev-quickstart.rst

 Using Kubernetes
 ================

+Note: For the following examples, only one minion node is required in the k8s bay created previously.

 Kubernetes provides a number of examples you can use to check that things are working.
 You may need to clone kubernetes using::